cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/using-cydia.md

 ---

 ::: warning
 Cydia is incredibly outdated.
-If you are using a modern jailbreak on iOS 11 or newer, consider using [Sileo](/installing-sileo)
+If you are using a modern jailbreak on iOS 11 or newer, consider using <router-link to="/installing-sileo">Sileo</router-link>
 :::

 !!!include(./docs/en_US/include/using-cydia.md)!!!